Stir (1980 film): Reception

 The film was reasonably popular and according to Wallace it made a profit.

 Critical reception

-David O'Connell of In Film Australia:

-Director Stephen Wallace’s debut steers a harrowing and dogged course into the bowels of prison hell.
-He was been blessed [sic] by Bob Jewson’s screenplay, which carries with it a certifiable authenticity, being based on his own time inside during the Bathurst prison riots of February 1974...
+Writing in 2009, David O'Connell of In Film Australia praised the Bob Jewson’s screenplay, saying it "carries with it a certifiable authenticity, being based on his own time inside during the Bathurst prison riots of February 1974...
 Brutal and profane, Stir is a no-holds-barred, revelatory glimpse into life inside and rates as an Australian classic.
-The dialogue is loose and jagged and these men, as part of a uniformly excellent ensemble, look every bit the part of desperate beaten-down prisoners.
+The dialogue is loose and jagged and these men, as part of a uniformly excellent ensemble, look every bit the part of desperate beaten-down prisoners".
+Writing in Paper Chained in 2024, Jennifer Myers praised the film's historical accuracy and integrity, saying it served "as an Ode to the prisoners’ experiences while highlighting the Royal Commission’s significance", concluding the film was a "fascinating watch that reveals what man is capable of when motivated by fear and desperation".

 Accolades

-At the 1980 Australian Film Institute Awards, Stir, received 13 nominations but did not win any categories.
+At the 1980 Australian Film Institute Awards, Stir, received 11 nominations but did not win any categories.